ve-i-uj/enki/README.md

 </details>
 <br/>

-For converters, FIXED_DICT is generated separately (to the `assetsapi.user_type` package).
-The generated classes for FIXED_DICT contain information about the keys that can be used in them.
-Accordingly, Pylance (code analyzer) can indicate situations when unspecified keys are used in the dictionary.
-The name FIXED_DICT will be the same as in types.xml, only in CamelCase and with "FD" suffix.
+For converters FIXED_DICTs are generated separately (in the `assetsapi.user_type` package).
+The generated classes for FIXED_DICT have the TypedDict type.
+The classes contain information about the keys that can be used in them.
+So Pylance (type checker) can indicate situations when unspecified keys are used in the dictionary.
+The name of a FIXED_DICT will be the same as in types.xml, only in CamelCase and with "FD" suffix.

 If third-party libraries are used in user_type, then they must be added via the SITE_PACKAGES_DIR variable.
-This should be the Python libraries folder.
+This should be the folder of the python libraries.

 Example